elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 def add(x, y), do: x + y
 ```

+On the first line, we're basically just ignoring the `0` argument and returning
-And we can do the same thing when the second argument is `0`:
+the value of `y` for the result.
+Next, we can do the same thing when the second
+argument is `0`:

 ```elixir
 def add(0, y), do: y